Neroware/Sobots/Documentation.md

 - Following the paper of Toyoshima et al., the class "Disposition" was defined accordingly with classes TR_min, R_max, TRIGGER and REALIZATION
 - Furthermore, Belief, Desire, Intention and DecisionProcess are defined following the stated work.

+Note on the modelling of the BDI-Model: Currently, all required classes for the ONLY and PARTHOOD frameworks are present (the second one requires additional axioms per individual, which we cannot model in a domain ontology...)